pacuum/vtc_payment/README.md

 # VtcPayment

-This is a library to handle
+This is a library to handle payment using VTC Intercom gateway.
+VTC is a Vietnamese company.

 ## Installation